 The answer is YES.
 If you happen to visit Osaka on your next trip to Japan, or you are currently roaming around in Osaka, don’t miss the chance to visit one of these five relaxing spots.

 This big park -located in Suita city- was the former site of Japan World Exhibition held in 1970.
 It contains many cultural, and recreation facilities such as Japanese-style garden, Expoland amusement park and a spa.
 With an admission fee of only 250円, you can visit this wonderful park in all seasons, and still feel really refreshed with every step you walk.

-This riverside park is known for being a cherry blossom viewing spot; as it has 4700 cherry trees.
+This riverside park is known for being a cherry blossom viewing spot as it has 4,800 cherry trees.
 Even, when it isn’t spring, this park is a great place for strolling and jogging.
 If you are like me, and you are not into wandering around, then for a full sense of relaxation, just lay down on one of the many benches around, and enjoy the surroundings while sorting out your thoughts.

 If you are a fan of brilliant city night view, then this definitely is for you.
 You can enjoy a full night view of Osaka from the top of Umeda Sky Building, a skyscraper with an unusual architectural design.
 It takes 10 minutes from JR Osaka station to reach this place.
 I guarantee that time you spent up there will make you fall for Osaka over and over!

 For an enjoyable lunch or dinner time, just pack your food (A bento or homemade food) and head to Osaka Castle Park.
-Osaka Castle Park is the second largest park in Osaka, and besides its wonderful nature, it offers a large athletic field, a baseball field, a football field and an open air music theatre and concert hall.
+Osaka Castle Park is one of the largest parks in Osaka, and besides its wonderful nature, it offers a large athletic field, a baseball field, a football field and an open air music theatre and concert hall.
 In addition, they are many old buildings and structures from the Edo period such as stone walls of outer moats.
 And, of course, don’t forget that you can visit the majestic Osaka Castle.